fij/btup/README.md

 4. Activate the installed conda environment with
    * `conda activate fin_course_env`

-5. At the anaconda prompt set up extensions:
-   * set up nbextensions: `jupyter contrib nbextension install --user`
-   * set up the rise extension:
-     * install with `jupyter-nbextension install rise --py --sys-prefix`
-     * initialize with `jupyter nbextension enable rise --py --sys-prefix`
-   * allow code folding: `jupyter nbextension enable codefolding/main`

-6. Set your jupyter notebook password with `jupyter notebook password`.

-7. Start using the notebooks in your default browser:
+5. Start using the notebooks in your default browser:
    * type `jupyter notebook` at your anaconda prompt

-8. On the main page of jupyter notebook open the Nbextensions panel
-   * 8.1. enable configurations by unchecking the `disable` box, if it is checked
-   * 8.2. turn on the nbextension `Table of Contents`

-9. Several notebooks will ask you to download free data that they process.
+6. Several notebooks will ask you to download free data that they process.
-   * 9.1.
+   * 6.1.
 Please create your local subfolder called `data` within the folder that contains this README file.
-   * 9.2.
+   * 6.2.
 Download the requested files to this local subfolder.

 ### (F) Recommended Further Learning: